nooblag/bomthegov/docs/satellite.md

 Himawari-8 is situated 35,800km above the equator, in line with Japan, Papua and central Australia.

-The following types of imagery are available to the public:
+The following types of imagery are currently available:

   * Infrared images
   * Visible images